-Prior to the receipt of VENM or ENM, each source site (discrete property location) will be subject to a detailed site inspection by a PLDC representative to:
+Prior to the receipt of Tunnel Boring Material, VENM and ENM, each source site (discrete property location) will be subject to a detailed site inspection by a PLDC representative to:

-- · confirm the supplied documentation is consistent with the materials on site; and - no issues exist which have the potential to impact the VENM or ENM classification.
+- · confirm the supplied documentation is consistent with the materials on site; and - no issues exist which have the potential to impact the approved Tunnel Boring Material, VENM and ENM classification.

-Inspections by PLDC representative/s do not remove the overall responsibility of the source site to provide VENM or ENM to the Site.
+Inspections by PLDC representative/s do not remove the overall responsibility of the source site to provide Tunnel Boring Material, VENM and ENM to the Site.
 Where non-conformances are identified at the source site, they must be rectified and reinspected by a PLDC representative prior to importation commencing/re-commencing.

-Where the documentation and site inspection confirm the VENM or ENM classification, a validation number will be issued for the site which must be utilised for all transport of materials to PLDC.
+Where the documentation and site inspection confirm the approved Tunnel Boring Material, VENM and ENM classification, a validation number will be issued for the site which must be utilised for all transport of materials to PLDC.
 No validation number - No entry to Site.